-This project contains input validators for Magic.
+This project contains argument validators for Hyperlambda.
 More specifically it contains the following slots.

 - [validators.date] - Verifies that some date input is a date, and optionally between [min] and [max] value

 - [validators.email] - Verifies that some input is a legal email address

 - [validators.enum] - Verifies that some input is one of a set of predefined legal values, found as values of children

 - [validators.integer] - Verifies that some integer input (long, int, etc) is between some specified [min] and [max] range

 - [validators.mandatory] - Verifies that some input valus is given (at all)

 - [validators.regex] - Verifies that some input is matching some given [regex] pattern

 - [validators.string] - Verifies that some string input is between [min] and [max] in length

 - [validators.url] - Verifies that some string input is a legal URL, either HTTP or HTTPS type of scheme